1995 Central Washington Wildcats football team

 The 1995 Central Washington Wildcats football team was an American football team that represented Central Washington University and won the national championship during the 1995 NAIA Division II football season.
-In their fourth season under head coach Jeff Zenisek, the Wildcats compiled a 10–3–1 record.
-They participated in the NAIA Division II playoffs, defeating (28–21) in first round, (40–20) in the quarterfinals, and (48–7) in the semifinals.
-In the NAIA Division II Championship Game, the Wildcats played a 21–21 tie with Findlay, resulting in both teams being national co-champions.
+In their fourth season under head coach Jeff Zenisek, the Wildcats compiled a 7–3 record in the regular season.

+Led by senior quarterback Jon Kitna, CWU participated in the NAIA Division II playoffs, defeating (28–21) in the first round, (40–20) in the quarterfinals, and (48–7) in the semifinals.
+In the championship game at the Tacoma Dome, the Wildcats played to a 21–21 tie with Findlay, resulting in both teams being national co-champions for NAIA Division II.